CurveDocs/curve-resources/docs/lp/depositing/depositing-into-a-metapool.md

 If you don't want to add all your stable coins, just click the "Use maximum amount of coins available" checkbox and enter the number of coins you wish to deposit and click "Deposit and Stake".

-If you deposit 3Pool LP token into a Metapool, you will be earning at the rate of the Metapool gauge but you earn trading fees from both the base and meta pool.
+When depositing coins into a metapool, and thus having exposure to a base pool token (e.g., 3CRV) and its paired token, you will earn at the rate of the metapool gauge.
+However, you'll receive trading fees from both the base and metapool.

-## Confirming and staking
+## **Confirming and staking**

 You will then be asked to approve the Curve Finance contract, follow by a deposit transaction which will wrap your stable coins and deposit them into the pool.
 This transaction can be expensive so you ideally want to wait for gas to be fairly cheap if this will impact the size of your deposit.